-- 51. Worcestershire is committed to continuing to develop a continuum of educational provision that recognises different levels of specialism, experience and expertise in provider settings, and enables specialist advice and support to be made available. - 52.
-Worcestershire's educational provision for its pupils with autism spectrum conditions is set out in Diagram 1.
+- 4.4.4 Young people with autism spectrum conditions need to be supported through education in order to maximise their potential and gain the qualifications they are capable of.
+Educational settings need to make reasonable adjustments to reduce barriers in completing courses, attaining qualifications and the social aspect of college life. - 4.4.5 Worcestershire is committed to continuing to develop a continuum of educational provision that recognises different levels of specialism, experience and expertise in provider settings, and enables specialist advice and support to be made available. - 4.4.6 Worcestershire's educational provision for its pupils with autism spectrum conditions is set out in Diagram 1.